kodegeo/showgeo2/docs/userModel_requirements.md

   - Provide status updates.
   - Send notifications to users who are following the Entity.
   - Create discussion room or pages.
-  - Search for another Entity's upcoming concerts.
+  - Search for another Entity's upcoming LIVEs.
   - Share notifications and or merchandise.